 Worth a Thousand Words: 4 Trailblazing Women Photojournalists

-Though Margaret Bourke-White and Dorothea Lange were two of the most influential pioneering modern photojournalism, the field continues to be male dominated.
+Though Margaret Bourke-White and Dorothea Lange pioneered modern photojournalism in the first half of the 20th century, the field continues to be male dominated.
 As we learn more about them, along with the two other trailblazing American women photojournalists presented here (Jessie Tarbox Beals and Ruth Gruber), it’s worth musing on why this persists.

 A photojournalist is a reporter with a camera.
 Some photojournalists (past and present) have only taken pictures, and a different reporter writes the text that goes with them.
 Others take photos as well as write articles.